Freshdesk sandbox setup for safe testing: A step-by-step guide

 Canned responses and templatesApps and any third-party integrations

-When it’s done, you and all the other admins will get an email with a link.
-Once you log in, you’ll see a big banner at the top of the screen making it very clear you’re in the sandbox.
-No chance of accidentally breaking the real thing.
+When it’s done, you and all the other admins will receive an email confirmation.
+Once you log in, you’ll see a clear banner at the top of the screen indicating you’re in the sandbox.
+This ensures you always know when you are in your safe testing environment.

 Step 2: Test your new setups

-This is the fun part.
-You’re in a safe space where you can’t break anything important.
-Freshdesk populates the sandbox with sample tickets and contacts, so you have something to work with and can see how your changes would play out.
+This is the most productive part of the process.
+You’re in a safe space where you can innovate and experiment.
+Freshdesk populates the sandbox with sample tickets and contacts, so you have a realistic environment to see how your changes would play out.

 A view of the Freshdesk sandbox environment populated with sample tickets for safe testing.